 The following is an excerpt from our upcoming ebook, Living Well with Alzheimer's Disease, available for free on our website on November 1, 2013.
 This chapter outlines the stages of Alzheimer's in a couple different ways.

-There are several systems by which professionals gauge the stages of Alzheimer’s.
+There are several systems by which professionals gauge Alzheimer’s stages.
 Because each brain is unique, the progression of the disease varies from person to person - which symptoms appear first, the progression of symptoms, and the length of each stage.
-Because of individual variations in the progression of AD, many professionals use loose terms to define stages of AD: mild or early, moderate or middle, severe or late, and end of life.
-Another system breaks it down further into seven stages based on the amount of cognitive decline.
+Because of individual variations in the progression of AD, many professionals use loose terms to define Alzheimer's disease stages: mild or early, moderate or middle, severe or late, and end of life.
+Another system breaks it down further into seven Alzheimer's stages based on the amount of cognitive decline.
 Below is a chart describing how the two systems compare:

 Stage 1: Mild or Early Stage

 Cognitive impairment at this stage is so mild and/or sporadic that many people are not diagnosed until late in this stage or early in the next.

 In this stage, changes are taking place at the molecular level in the brain, but no symptoms have appeared.
 Currently, we do not have the tools to diagnose AD at this stage, but research is being done to improve our diagnostic capabilities.